 Vocabulary Showcase: Synonyms for “Urban” and “Rural”

-I am a very rustic person.
+You can think about ‘urban’ as meaning developed land with lots of man-made buildings, and ‘rural’ as undeveloped land with more natural elements.
+Now, I’m a very rustic person.
 My happy place is the rural countryside, in a field, with two cats, and maybe other people can come once a week.
-Let’s take a look at different ways to describe the city and the countryside:
+Let’s take a look at some synonyms (or different words with the same meaning) for urban and rural.

-• Urban (adjective) – I live in a very urban area with many shops, houses, and company buildings.
+• Urban (adjective) – I live in an urban area with many shops, houses, and company buildings.

 • City (noun) – I live in the city, and I love all the activity.